rubyonracetracks/rails-neutrino-docu/docs/chapter06.md

 ## Entering Your App on the Travis CI Web Site
 * Go the [Travis CI](https://travis-ci.org/) web site.
 Sign up if you have not already done so.
 * Select your new Rails app as one to be monitored.
+You may need to sync your account in order to show your newest GitHub repositories.

 ## Travis Configuration
 * Enter the following commands in your local terminal within your app's root directory: